September 25, 2023

 Technology is always well known.their adoption curve, which includes a period of exponential growth.
 And Bitcoin is no exception.
 The fundamental difference is that Ponzi schemes and pyramids create value only for the oldest investors by simply redistributing money from new participants.
 No economic component.
 Just an ordinary theft.

-Bitcoin creates value as for earlierinvestors, and for new ones, providing more and more opportunities to use the currency, the amount of which, in addition, is limited.
-This is not a hoax or theft, but simply the good old law of supply and demand in action, or in other words, the ancient economic principle, in the service of the latest monetary system.
+Bitcoin creates value as for earlierinvestors, as well as for new ones, providing more and more opportunities for using currency, the quantity of which, moreover, is limited.
+This is not cheating or theft, but simply the good old law of supply and demand at work, or in other words, an ancient economic principle, in the service of a modern monetary system.

 : ybitcoin